 OVERVIEW

-Patient advocates work with healthcare patients on their behalf.
-Patient advocates work alongside insurance companies and healthcare workers to ensure that their clients make the best information-based decisions regarding their health.
-They work in several different roles as well.
-Some patient advocates specialize in one particular area such as insurance, medical literacy, or other high-need areas while others provide multiple advocacy services.
-Largely, a patient advocate serves as the liaison between patients, healthcare staff, and insurance companies.
+Largely, patient advocates serve as liaisons between patients, healthcare staff, and insurance companies.
+Patient advocates work with insurance companies and healthcare workers on patients’ behalf to ensure that they can make the best information-based decisions regarding their health.
+Some patient advocates specialize in one particular area (such as insurance, medical literacy, or another high-need area), while others provide multiple advocacy services.

 RESPONSIBILITIES